antonk52/webdevandstuff/_posts/2016-05-27-wp-cli-with-mamp-on-os-x.md

 title:  "WP-CLI with MAMP on OS X"
 categories: dev
 img: mamp
-experpt: WP-CLI with MAMP <code>error establishing connection to the database fix</code>
+excerpt: WP-CLI with MAMP <code>error establishing connection to the database fix</code>
 ---

 ## wp-cli